GauriJ6/JourneyCraft/DEPLOYMENT.md

 # Deployment Guide for Render.com

-This guide will help you deploy the Travel Rogue application on Render.com.
+This guide will help you deploy the Journey Craft application on Render.com.

 ## Prerequisites